The cheapest multi needle embroidery machines To start Your Home Business

 Want to see the Sai in action?
 The video above shows how the Tajima Sai 8 moves the cap driver so you can embroider across the entire face of a structured hat.

 But, if that’s not enough, Tajima is also one of the most trusted names in commercial embroidery and shops rave about the quality of their machines.
-With the Sai, home businesses can also enjoy this quality for a fraction of the price.
+With the Sai, home businesses can also enjoy this quality as professional shops for a fraction of the price.

-So, while it’s not the cheapest… I do think it’s the best in the price range for small multi-needles.
+So, while it’s not the cheapest… I do think it’s the one of the best in the price range for small multi-needles.
 But, if you don’t embroider a lot of structured hats or other hard to do items such as sleeves or socks, then you may not need this functionality.

-If that’s the case, then you can save a lot of money going with the Janome MB7 instead!
+If that’s the case, then you can save a lot of money going with the Janome MB7 or Elna 940 instead!

 Click here to get the best price on the Tajima Sai 8